Kendrick Bourne: 2019 season

-In the 2019 season, Bourne had 30 receptions for 358 yards and five touchdowns.
-He with George Kittle had the most touchdown receptions on the team with five.
-The 49ers finished with a 13–3 record and earned the #1-seed for the NFC Playoffs.
-In the divisional round against the Minnesota Vikings, he had three receptions for 40 yards and a touchdown in the 27–10 victory.
-He had a quiet day with a single reception for six yards in the 37–20 victory over the Green Bay Packers in the NFC Championship.
-The 49ers reached Super Bowl LIV, but they lost 31–20 to the Kansas City Chiefs.
-Bourne had two receptions for 42 yards in the game.
+Bourne finished the 2019 season with 30 receptions for 358 yards and five touchdowns in 16 games and no starts.
+His five touchdowns tied with George Kittle for the most touchdown receptions on the team.
+The 49ers finished atop the NFC West with a 13–3 record and earned the #1-seed in the playoffs.
+In the Divisional Round against the Minnesota Vikings, Bourne recorded three receptions for 40 yards and a touchdown during the 27–10 victory.
+During the NFC Championship Game against the Green Bay Packers, he had a six-yard reception in the 37–20 victory as the 49ers advanced to Super Bowl LIV.
+In the Super Bowl against the Kansas City Chiefs, Bourne caught two passes for 42 yards during the 31–20 loss.